Squadrick/squadrick.github.io/menu/feed.md

 1. 5 + 1 + 5 + 6 + 7 + 8 = 32
 2. 3 + 2 = 5

-So the ansewr is `5`.
+So the anwser is `5`.
 I've found a faster way to compute this answer than the brute force sum:
-To elimate `9`s.
+To eliminate `9`s.
 Consider `0019`, I can either do `1 + 9 = 10`, then `1 + 0 = 1`, or just remove
 the `9` leaving `001` and the answer is trivial.
-This also works if a subset of numbers add up to `9`, like `1245` (=`3`) or `4333` (=`4`).
+This also works if a subset of numbers adds up to `9`, like `1245` (=`3`) or `4333` (=`4`).
 This also applies to multiples of `9`.

 Another speed-up is memoization.
-Since I've played this so much, I remember the result for all pairs and some trios/quartets of numbers which makes apply the `9` elimination rule faster.
-For `4378`: I recall that `78` reduces to `6`, `6 + 3 = 9`, so it can be elimated, which leaves `4`.
+Since I've played this so much, I remember the result for all pairs and some trios/quartets of numbers which makes appling the `9` elimination rule faster.
+For `4378`:
+I recall that `78` reduces to `6`, `6 + 3 = 9`, so it can be eliminated, which leaves `4`.

-I can compute the answers extremely quick now, if I can had to guess, maybe half a second on average.
+I can compute the answers extremely quickly now.
+If I can had to guess, maybe half a second on average.

 This game has kept me occupied through several hours of traffic, both as a passenger and a driver.